What Is MOAC?

 Because it’s based in China, MOAC was primarily promoted on WeChat and QQ.
 It’s more well-known to Chinese crypto investors than American ones, as evidenced by its main listing being on Chinese exchange CoinBene.

-MOAC may be a technically sound project, but it has thus far struggled to gain much attention outside mainland China.
+MOAC may be a technically sound project, but it has thus far struggled to gain much attention outside mainland China by either media or users.
 Its roadmap depends on community development, but GitHub only shows 11 contributions over the past year.

 MOAC’s social community is over 100,000, but it’s a very quiet community.
+Only 100 people attended the MOAC Blockchain Technology Seminar in Shanghai in the summer of 2017.
 Media reports generally focus on generic pricing information, and the team seems to lack any PR or marketing prowess beyond social media platforms within its comfort zone.

 If MOAC can get the right marketing team behind it, along with a sales team to obtain enterprise partnerships, it can be a worthwhile project.
 Until that happens, however, it’s basically just a really cool concept car nobody’s driving.